Scottduf/windows365/Windows365/enterprise/windows-365-boot-restrict-user-access-physical-device.md

 When using Windows 365 Boot, a user's physical device disk drive is redirected to the Cloud PC at sign-in time.
 After that point, Cloud PC users can interact with the physical device.

 To prevent such drive redirection for Windows 365 Boot connections, you can include the Cloud PC in an assignment with Group Policy Objects or the Settings Catalog.
-For more information, see [Manage device RDP redirections for Cloud PCs](/windows-365/enterprise/manage-rdp-device-redirections).
+For more information, see [Manage device Remote Desktop Protocol (RDP) redirections for Cloud PCs](/windows-365/enterprise/manage-rdp-device-redirections).

 <!-- ########################## -->
 ## Next steps